FAQ

 Is my billing data secure?

 All data is stored with row-level security (RLS).
-Each user's audit data is isolated — no cross-tenant access is possible.
-Data is processed server-side and not shared with third parties.
+Each user's audit data is isolated, data is processed server-side, and it is not shared with third parties.